 5350.104-3 (b)(1) Action on Indemnification Requests

 See the Indemnification Guide for Unusually Hazardous or Nuclear Risks for additional information.
-Upon completion of all buying activity coordination, the contracting officer must forward the indemnification request through the SCO to the to for staffing to the SECAF.
+Upon completion of all buying activity coordination, the contracting officer must forward the indemnification request through the SCO to the cognizant HCA Workflow to for staffing to the SECAF.